- Form a Company Now! +

 For any questions about removing a member or amending the LLC’s Foreign Qualification to update a member, call one of our helpful formation specialists at 800-345-2677, Ext 6900.
 We will be glad to assist you.

-There are 2 comments left for Adding or Removing a Member of an LLCShelly said: Monday, January 28, 2019
+There are 3 comments left for Adding or Removing a Member of an LLCShaunta said: Thursday, January 16, 2020

 Hi there, I formed an LLC in FL with a partner without Operating Agreement.
 After few months, things didn't work out, so we bot signed an agreement for me to leave.
 Looking at the FL state gov web site, I was still listed as a manager, so does my partner.
 I am wondering if I am still the LLC member or not?
 What is the legal process to leave an LLC.?
 ThanksHBS Staff replied: Tuesday, January 29, 2019